Cyclamen hederifolium: Cyclamen hederifolium var. confusum (C. confusum)

 In chromosome count, var. confusum is tetraploid, while var. hederifolium is diploid.

 Recently var. confusum has been elevated to the level of species as Cyclamen confusum, although this is not reflected on GRIN.

 Cultivars

-There are a number of cultivated varieties of Cyclamen hederifolium.Cyclamen hederifolium 'Amaze me', a cultivar with dark-pink flowers, is early bloomingCyclamen hederifolium 'Ruby Glow' has particularly deep all-magenta flowers.Cyclamen hederifolium 'Stargazer' has upward-facing flowers.
+There are a number of cultivated varieties of Cyclamen hederifolium.Cyclamen hederifolium 'Amaze me', a cultivar with dark-pink flowers, is early blooming.Cyclamen hederifolium 'Ruby Glow' has particularly deep all-magenta flowers.Cyclamen hederifolium 'Stargazer' has upward-facing flowers.